-Beyond the definition of a commonwealth as a federation of states, it is also any group of persons united by some common interest.
+A commonwealth is a federation of states or any group of persons united by some common interest.
 In the face of a global pandemic or senseless violence, those who are helpless onlookers are most certainly part of a commonwealth.
 As we join hands and hearts across continents and the continuum of life, we grieve in unison for each individual who is lost to us in death and for every person who survives and grieves.

 When we are assailed by overwhelming loss, our sense of heart struggles with the “why” of our collective grief.
 We want answers when there are none.
 As media saturation inevitably seeps into every crevice of the details, often the word “mass” grabs our attention— infection of the masses, mass attack, mass destruction.
 And while “mass” may describe the scope of an event, there is a gaping emotional void when victims of unbridled contagion, random acts of personal and national terrorism, catastrophic weather events, and oppression of every kind are lumped together as part of an indeterminate “mass”.